 CBD and thyroid

 Due to legal and regulatory restrictions, there hasn’t been much research on CBD and thyroid related problems.
-While we don’t necessarily know that CBD can get to the root of the problem, it is an anti-inflammatory agent and may therefore (like in the case of menopause) relieve some discomfort.
+While we don’t necessarily know that CBD can get to the root of the problem, it is a calming agent and may therefore (like in the case of menopause) relieve some discomfort.

 CBD and testosterone

 A lot of men planning to take CBD for workout recovery or to boost their fitness routine may be wondering: does CBD lower testosterone?
 CBD tends to have a balancing effect on testosterone.
 There hasn’t been much research on just CBD and testosterone, but cannabinoids seem to have the ability to slow down testosterone production, while also slowing the breakdown of testosterone in the liver.
 Moreover, cortisol and testosterone are inversely connected.
 High cortisol = low testosterone and vice versa.
 Since CBD has been linked to lower cortisol levels, it suggests that it may support healthy levels of testosterone.
 There has also been some interest in the use of CBD for erectile dysfunction.
 There isn’t much evidence to support this, and studies have given contradictory results.

 Incorporate CBD into your life for better overall health

 Now that you know how intertwined the systems of your body are with the endocannabinoid system, it’s time to take steps to support your wellbeing!